-In my pre-South Beach Diet days this Tabbouleh (also spelled Tabbouli and Tabouli) is something I would often take to pot-lucks and summer barbecues, and it got the name Kalyn’s Tabbouleh with Almonds because people would ask each other, “Have you tried Kalyn’s Tabbouleh with Almonds?”
-And even though I’ve always used a pre-seasoned tabbouleh mix for the bulgur part in my Tabbouleh recipe, years ago I had a woman from Lebanon come to a party at my house, and she went crazy over my version.
+Before I became more focused on carb-conscious eating, this Tabbouleh (also spelled Tabbouli and Tabouli) is something I would often take to pot-lucks and summer barbecues, and among my friends it got the name Kalyn’s Tabbouleh with Almonds because people would ask each other, “Have you tried Kalyn’s Tabbouleh with Almonds?”
+And even though I always used a pre-seasoned tabbouleh mix for the bulgur part in my Tabbouleh recipe, years ago I had a woman from Lebanon come to a party at my house, and she went crazy over my version.

 Tabbouleh is another one of those classic middle eastern recipes that I loved from the first time I tasted it.
 Many people like tomatoes or cucumbers in Tabbouleh, but this combination is the one I make over and over.
 Of course, you can add tomatoes and cucumbers if you prefer, which would make even more lower-carb ingredients in proportion to the bulgur.
 And definitely bulgur wheat won’t work for gluten-free diets, but you can make Tabbouleh with quinoa, and that gluten-free version is also delicious.